neuronumcybernetics/neuronum/README.md

 ----------------------

-### **Create a Tool**
+### **Neuronum Tools CLI**
-Neuronum Tools are MCP-compliant (Model Context Protocol) plugins that extend your Agent's functionality, enabling it to interact with external data sources and systems.
+Neuronum Tools are MCP-compliant (Model Context Protocol) plugins that can be installed on the Neuronum Server and extend your Agent's functionality, enabling it to interact with external data sources and your system.

 ### **Initialize a Tool**
 ```sh